chukwumaijem/playground/5_pear_desktop_app/Readme.md

 - In the first app, click on Create.
 A random topic will appear at the top.
 Note that topics consist of 64 hexadecimal characters (32 bytes).

 - Paste the topic into the second app, then click on Join.
 Once connected, messages can be sent between each chat application.

+### Eleventy

+Same as the Default version, but using the Eleventy framework.
+Issue: This version can only run one instance of the app.